 Full Screen Makes the application fill the entire screen, to maximize the working area.
 To restore the application to it's windowed state, select this command again.
 Dock Control Panel Lets you select whether the control panel is docked to the main window, or a separate floating window.
 Occasionally, the control panel can get lost off screen when it is undocked.
 This command provides an easy way to bring it back.
+Dock Before Window Lets you select whether the "Before" Window is docked, or a separate floating window.
+You can also press the button at the top right of the before window to toggle the docked state.
+Note: you cannot undock both the before and after window at the same time.
+If you undock the before window when the after window is already undocked, then the after window will automatically be set back to docked.
+Dock After Window Lets you select whether the "After" Window is docked, or a separate floating window.
 Faster Rendering Increases the speed at which the enhanced image is calculated.
 This is done by reducing the number of working pixels in the enhanced image.
 This option is useful if the sliders are particularly sluggish on your machine.
 If you find that the enhanced image looks too soft, you should turn this option off.
 Note: this option only affects how the enhanced image appears within the application.
 It will make no difference to the quality of the image saved when you use the File > Save Jpg/Tiff menu command.